A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data Analysis and Results

-The averaged distances in Figs.~\subref*{subfig:DistMatCovApprTSeries} and~\subref*{subfig:DistMatCorrApprTSeries} facilitate the identification of signals in the distance matrix which are connected to market state transitions.
-The market state transitions occur for the dot-com bubble burst roughly between (DC1) and (DC2) and for the pre-phase of the Lehman Brother crash between (LB1) and (LB2) (cf.~Tab.~\ref{tab:EventsMarktStateTrans}).
+The averaged distances in Figs.~\subref*{subfig:DistMatCovAppr} and~\subref*{subfig:DistMatCorrAppr} facilitate the identification of signals in the distance matrix which are connected to market state transitions.
+The market state transitions occur for the dot-com bubble burst roughly between (DC1) and (DC2) and for the pre-phase of the Lehman Brothers crash between (LB1) and (LB2) (cf.~Tab.~\ref{tab:EventsMarktStateTrans}).
 The duration of the market state transition period in the vicinity of historical event (DC) is 73~trading days and prior to (LB) 74 trading days.
-The market state transition for the Lehman Brother crisis market state appears in mid-2007 as it was observed in Ref.~\cite{zheng2012changes} for the absolute changes of the largest eigenvalues of the standard correlation matrices.
+The market state transition for the Lehman Brothers crisis market state appears in mid-2007 as it was observed in Ref.~\cite{zheng2012changes} for the absolute changes of the largest eigenvalues of the standard correlation matrices.
 The presumable cause was the freezing of the Interbank market \cite{Investopedia}.
 This is a precursor signal exclusively for (LB).

 The dashed lines (LB1) and (LB3) around (LB) show a high agreement with the recession period of December~2007~-~June~2009~\cite{wiki:2021:LISTUSRECESSIONS}.
 Information on such recession periods is provided by the National Bureau of Economic Research (NBER) for the US economy.
-Apparently, we are able to detect connections to this recession period using reduced--rank correlation matrices on US stock markets.
+Apparently, we are able to detect connections to this recession period using reduced-rank correlation matrices on US stock markets.
 It is possible that the observables in our study are influenced by the recession period from March 2001 - November 2001 as well.